 Other than Aviratha, currently I am most active in Ruthumana, a Kannada literary and art online magazine.
 They have some rare and insightful articles, interviews, digital archives, etc., about Kannada culture, folk art and literature to which I contribute in multiple ways.

 That is all I can think of.
-Don’t think I have missed any.
+I don’t think I have missed any.
 But if I have, I will update later.